vim/vim/runtime/spell/README_en.txt

 2208) endotoxin (+plural)
 2209) exotoxin (+plural)
 2210) tiki (+plural)
-2211) removed "informations" since it is a singular word only 2212) blagueur (rare)
+2211) removed "information" since it is a singular word only 2212) blagueur (rare)
 2213) vestiary (+plural)
 2214) cruciate